d-morrison/IntroStatActivities/_book/03-L02-EDA-categorical.md

 \vspace{0.3in}

-14. Calculate the difference in proportion of children with high myopia for those that slept with full light minus those who slept with no light.
+**14. Calculate the difference in proportion of children with high myopia for those that slept with full light minus those who slept with no light.
 Give the appropriate notation.
-Label group 1 as full light and group 2 as no light.
+Label group 1 as full light and group 2 as no light.**

 \vspace{0.3in}